 On September 16, 2015, in connection with the Company's acquisition of Black Range, the Company assumed an option and exploration agreement (the "Option and Exploration Agreement") with STB Minerals, LLC, a Colorado limited liability company ("STB").
 The Option and Exploration Agreement gives the Company the right to purchase 51% of the mineral rights under the Hansen project (for which the Company already holds 49% of the rights).
-If the Company were to exercise its option under the Option and Exploration Agreement, it would require the Company to (a) make a cash payment of \$2,500,000 immediately upon exercise; (b) issue shares of common stock to STB amounting to a value of \$3,750,000 immediately upon exercise; and (c) issue shares of common stock to STB amounting to a value of \$3,750,000 on the date that is 180 days following exercise.
+If the Company were to exercise its option under the Option and Exploration Agreement, it would require the Company to (a) make a cash payment of \$2,500,000 immediately upon exercise; (b) issue shares of common stock to STB amounting to a value of \$3,750,000 on the date that is 180 days following exercise.
 The Option and Exploration Agreement was scheduled to expire by its terms on July 28, 2017 if not exercised.

 The Option and Exploration Agreement provided an extension for an "event of force majeure".
-Under this clause, the Company would receive an extension under the period it could exercise its option if experiences an unreasonable delay outside its control that prevents it from exercising the option.
+Under this clause, the Company would receive an extension of the period during which it could exercise its option if it experiences an unreasonable delay outside its control that prevents it from exercising the option.
 On May 10, 2017, the Company provided to STB a notice that it was exercising the force majeure clause due to the delay by government regulators in licensing the Company's ablation technology and permitting mining at the Hansen property.
 STB has contested the Company's finding that an event of force majeure has occurred.
-As of August 14, 2017, the Company is currently in negotiations with STB and is unable to determine the ultimate outcome of the negotiations.
+Ongoing negotiations between the Company and STB continued until September 21, 2017, when Western's counsel observed that a settlement agreement would not likely be worked out and moved that the matter proceed through the pre-established arbitration mechanism.
+On October 16, 2017, the Company provided STB with the Company's choice of arbitrator for the required three arbitrator panel.
+On November 13, 2017, STB's counsel proposed that the Company agree to arbitration by a single arbitrator in lieu of a three arbitrator panel provided in the Option and Exploration Agreement.
+Counsel for STB indicated that it was unwilling to consider the Company's proposed arbitrator as the sole arbitrator but instead proposed selecting an arbitrator from one of two Colorado firms who maintain a pool of retired judges willing to serve as arbitrators.
+The Company is presently evaluating STB's latest proposal.
+The Company is unable to determine the ultimate outcome of the arbitration.
 The Company is not yet in a position to evaluate the financial implications of this uncertainty, and as such, the Company has not made any adjustment to these condensed consolidated financials related to this matter.